Brian Benjamin outlines his initial responsibilities as Lieutenant Governor

 ALBANY, N.Y.
-(NEWS10) – New York State officially has a new Lieutenant Governor.
-State Senator Brian Benjamin was sworn in for the role this morning in New York City.
+(NEWS10) — New York State officially has a new Lieutenant Governor.
+State Senator Brian Benjamin was sworn in for the role Thursday morning in New York City.

 Benjamin was joined by his family as he took the oath of office.
 The Democrat from Harlem says he’s eager to work with Governor Kathy Hochul.